jentery/mdia200v3/index.md

 ***

-Many thanks to everyone in [UVic's Praxis Studio](https://uvicpraxis.github.io/) for their support and suggestions for this course.
 Some material in this outline was informed by the Media Texthack Team's [Media Studies 101](https://opentextbc.ca/mediastudies101/) project.

 *This syllabus is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*